- Postdoctoral associates

 Honesty and integrity are fundamental to our shared endeavor of creating a community of scholars who are committed to the pursuit of excellence in learning, teaching, creativity, and research.
 Academic honesty requires that all students and instructors respect the integrity of one another’s work and recognize the importance of acknowledging and safeguarding intellectual property.

 See the academic honesty site for more information.

-The Graduate Organizing Group (GOG) lists all major non-academic amenities on the River Campus.
-Highlighted below are those of particular interest to postdoctoral trainees.
+Highlighted below are non-academic amenities of particular interest to postdoctoral trainees.

 - Chaplaincy services: Distinguished by the diversity of its members, the University of Rochester welcomes people of various faiths from around the world.

 - Child care: The University offers two different child care services: